Man of Steel Awards

 The Steve Prescott Man of Steel Awards is an end-of-season awards dinner for the Super League rugby league competition.
 The event's name is taken from the main award presented, the Man of Steel award for the rugby league footballer of the year.
 In 2014, it was renamed after Steve Prescott.

-The Steve Prescott Man of Steel award

 Origins

 The awards were started in 1977 when David Howes, the Rugby League's public relations officer, organised sponsorship worth £3,000 from Trumanns Steel Limited for awards in six different categories; Trumanns Man of Steel, Division One Player of the Year, Division Two Player of the Year, Coach of the Year, Young Player of the Year and Referee of the Year.
 The awards were voted on by the members of the rugby league press.

 The first awards were made at the end of the 1976–77 season with the inaugural award winners being: